Praxis II Scoring

 - Whether you have achieved the passing scores for the intended recipients will also be indicated in your score report.

 - The status of the ROE (Recognition of Excellence) award if it is applicable for you will be displayed.
-The ROE award is given to those test takers whose scores lie in the range of scores earned by the top 15 percent of Praxis test-takers who took the same test in the past.
-The ROE award is applicable for only some tests.
+The ROE award is given to those test takers whose scores lie in the range of scores earned by the top 15 percent of test-takers who took the same test in the past.
+This award is applicable for only some tests.

 Visit the official website of ETS, www.ets.org and download the document, ‘Understanding Your Praxis Scores’ for a detailed description of the probable score ranges for each test, median and other aspects related to the scores for each Praxis II test.